 WHEREAS, on January 25, 2021, the City Council conducted a public hearing and considered the appeal of the Fort Bragg Planning Commission denial of Minor Use Permit 4-20 (MUP 4-20) on the proposed Sunshine Holistic Microbusiness at 144 N. Franklin Street.
-City Council failed to take action by a majority vote, which resulted in upholding the Planning Commission's determination that growing, manufacturing, processing of cannabis is not a permitted use in the Central Business District and that uses (growing, manufacturing, processing of cannabis) are not accessory/subordinate to the primary use of retail; and
+City Council failed to take action by a majority vote, which resulted in upholding the Planning Commission's denial of MUP 4-20; and